hsivan/automon/README.md

 from function_def import func_inner_product
 logging.basicConfig(stream=sys.stdout, level=logging.INFO)

-# Create dummy node for the coordinator that uses it in the process of resolving violations.
+# Create a dummy node for the coordinator that uses it in the process of resolving violations.
 verifier = NodeCommonAutoMon(idx=-1, x0_len=40, func_to_monitor=func_inner_product)
 coordinator = CoordinatorAutoMon(verifier, num_nodes=4, error_bound=2.0)
-# Open server socket.
+# Open a server socket.
 Wait for all nodes to connect and send 'start' signal to all nodes to start their data loop.
 server_socket = init_server_socket(port=6400, num_nodes=4)

 while True: